sofmeright/VirtualDisplayDriver_Wizard/README.md

 - Configs (Conversion) - Efficiently converts between the xml and text config formats, via injecting them as decribed in [Notes / Hints].
 - Configs (Default) - Pushes the properly named configs from the scripts folder to the C:\IddSampleDriver if not already there.
 - Backups (Save/Load/Inject) - User can Save/Load (User Named) Backups of the .txt & .xml based configs into a Backups folder directly from the GUI.
 These can also be manipulated in their folder directly (See [Notes / Hints] for further instructions).

+### CMD Arguements:
+The following directives are for configuring the Virtual Display Driver from other tools.
+You can call the script/exe from a staging tool/sunshine ~ any process that loads it directly or a .bat that can calls it.
+This will allow you to load initial settings or toggle install/uninstall/reload.
+Advanced users should be able to bulk configure the drivers for multiple hosts/clients in an efficient manner by this feature.
+> [Driv_Inst / Driv_Unin / Driv_Relo] - These commands will Install / Uninstall / Reload the driver respectively.
+>
+> [Back_Load / Back_Save / Back_Remo] \<Name\> - Will Load/Save/Remove Backup entries for the given name (in quotes if it contains spaces).
+>
+> Moni_Sets <integer> - Sets the number of monitors
+>
+> GPUs_Sets \<String or integer\> - Sets the GPU to the given GPU name or if an integer by the GPU Detection number (in quotes if it contains spaces).
+>
+> [Reso_Adds / Reso_Remo] \<%SUNSHINE_CLIENT_WIDTH%,%SUNSHINE_CLIENT_HEIGHT%,%SUNSHINE_CLIENT_FPS%\> - When a string is passed in containing comma seperated %width%,%hight%,%Refresh% it adds it to the top of the list (even if it already exists).
+>
-> Note: Additional features such as a GUI Overhaul, CLI, and an Interactive Installer are planned.
+> Note: Additional features such as an Interactive Installer are planned.
 These features have been considered prior to creation of the tool and the design philosophy allows for ease of implementation.

 # Installation:
 1. Unpack the .exe or the .ahk source file.
 Note: If you wish to use the ".ahk" file (plain-text source code), you must install [Autohotkey](https://www.autohotkey.com).